Quirino Cristiani

-Quirino Cristiani (July 2, 1896 – August 2, 1984) was an Italian-born Argentine animation director and cartoonist, responsible for the world's first two animated feature films as well as the first animated feature film with sound, even though the only copies of these two films were lost in a fire.
-He is also the first person to create animation solely using cardboard cutouts.
+Quirino Cristiani (2 July 1896 – 2 August 1984) was an Italian-born Argentine animation director and cartoonist, responsible for the world's first two animated feature films as well as the first animated feature film with sound: the only copies of these two films were lost in a fire.
+Cristiani is also the first person to create animation solely using cardboard cutouts.

 Biography

+Early life

-Quirino Cristiani was born on July 2, 1896 in Santa Giuletta, Italy.
+Quirino Cristiani was born on July 2, 1896, in Santa Giuletta, Italy.
 His family moved to Buenos Aires, Argentina in 1900, and Quirino spent his childhood soaking up the fast pace and left-leaning politics of the great southern metropolis.
 He came to consider himself a porteño first (as the natives of the port of Buenos Aires called themselves) and an Argentine second.

 As a teenager, he developed a passion for drawing, which led him through a brief course with the Academy of Fine Arts to the publication of political caricatures for the city newspapers.
 Soon the perfect target for his satire presented himself.